Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Components/Readme.md

 - __supplier__
   - Type: string
   - Description: Information about the source of the compound, usually a commercial supplier with perhaps product code, but could be preparation in a research lab.
+Should the component have been synthesized internally,      please include a literature reference detailing its synthesis.

 - __purity__
   - Type: float